Our Management Team

-He was head of the dog centre of ESCOM (the South African Electricity Supply Commission), which under his leadership developed into the largest breeding and training centre for working dogs in the Southern Hemisphere at the time.
-John also served on the committee examining and making recommendations on the privatisation of dog centres in South Africa.
+He was head of the dog centre of ESKOM (the South African Electricity Supply Commission), which under his leadership developed into the largest breeding and training centre for working dogs in the Southern Hemisphere at the time.
+John also served on the committee examining and making recommendations on the privatization of dog centres in South Africa.

 At dog training level, John is one of only a handful of A-level DH5 accredited instructors in South Africa, and is also a qualified Assessor and Moderator.